 email: dborden (at) mail (dot) sdsu (dot) edu

-Dr. Borden teaches graduate seminars in mass communication law and theory as well as undergraduate courses in journalism.
+Dr. Borden taught graduate seminars in mass communication law and theory as well as undergraduate courses in journalism.
 Previously, she taught at George Mason University in Fairfax, Virginia.
 Before that, she served as the project director for the American Society of Newspaper Editors (ASNE), where she was responsible for the administration of more than $1.5 million in grant projects.
 She also was an associate professor and director of the news-editorial sequence in the Department of Journalism, School of Communications and Theater, at Temple University in Philadelphia.

 Dr. Borden holds a B.A. in technical journalism from Colorado State University, an M.A. in communication from Stanford University, and a Ph.D. in communications from the University of Washington in Seattle.
 She came to academe after a lengthy career in professional journalism, including a 10-year tenure with Gannett Co.
 Inc., during which time she worked as an editor and publisher in a variety of media markets.
 She served as president and general manager of The New Mexican in Santa Fe, N.M.; deputy managing editor of The Tribune in Oakland, Calif.; managing editor of The Herald in Bellingham, Wash., and as a copy editor at both the Denver Post and the San Francisco Examiner.